matchainjis/demo-website/README.md

 Step 8 would be to set buffer compatibility in your App.js like so: window.Buffer = Buffer;

-Step 9 would be to start your dapp
+Step 9 would be to start your Dapp

-Step 10 would be to play around with your dapp
+Step 10 would be to play around with your Dapp